vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \*2000

-Somaśarman, Somavam

-. á and Somasiddhānta.
+Somaśarman, Somavaṁá and Somasiddhānta.
 A Pāśupata tradition in

 seventh-century Dakṣiṇa Kosala.
 Studies in the Skandapurāṇa III. in: Ryutaro Tsuchida and Albrecht Wezler \(edṣ\), Harānandalaharī.
 Volume in Honour of